microsoft/scalar/docs/getting-started.md

 Since the `scalar clone` command sets up a file-system watcher (when available), that watcher could prevent deleting the enlistment.
-Run `scalar delete <path>` from outside of your enlistment to delete the enlistment at `<path>`.
+Run `scalar delete <path>` from outside of your enlistment to unregister the enlistment from the filesystem watcher and delete the enlistment at `<path>`.